tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- in solver rules, distinguish input from out by using a pre-order relation.
 - rewrite subtype constraint solving rules to match implementation and get order right
 - write type reconstruction rules
 - write declarative subtyping rules